leifj/draft-johansson-zkp-usecases/draft-johansson-zkp-usecases.md

 {::boilerplate bcp14-tagged}

-We also rely on the terminology from the SPICE architecture document.
+We also rely on the terminology from the SPICE architecture document ({{?I-D.draft-ietf-spice-vdcarch-00}}).

 # Why deploy ZKP?